-2.4.4.
+2.4.2.
 EA for FPT_PBT_EXT.1

-Only an authenticated user can add one's own templates during biometric enrolment as defined in the FIA_MBE_EXT.1 and those templates are not stored outside the SEE without encryption as required by the FPT_BDP_EXT.3.
+Only an authenticated user can add one's own templates during biometric enrolment as defined in the FIA_MBE_EXT.1 and those templates are not stored as plaintext as required by the FPT_KST_EXT.1.
 However, the TOE may provide functions (e.g. revocation of templates) to access the templates.
 The evaluator shall confirm that only an authenticated user using a NBAF as specified by the ST author can access the templates through the TSFI provided by the TOE.